Case studies

 Louise

-Louise came to me for support with her Crohn’s disease.
+Louise came for support with her Crohn’s disease.
 She was feeling excessively tired and was experiencing bloating, belching and irregular bowel movements.
 She had also noticed tingling in her hands at night.

 The OAT test picked up several B vitamin deficiencies, including B12.
 It also showed a high level of mould in her system.
 The gut test showed significant dysbiosis and short chain fatty acid deficiencies.
 Louise’s questionnaire also showed that she felt chronically stressed and often ate on the move and had irregular eating patterns.